Latest Update

 20% | 5-10 lakh | 5-10 lakh | 5-10 lakhs |

-Additional Cess of 4% to calculate the above amount.
+Additional Cess of 4% will calculate the tax amount, which is income tax and surcharge.

 Points to note as an employer calculating Income Tax